jvaydulloevProjects/ResourceMonitor/README.md

 | `FileReader<T>` | Reads tasks from file and writes results |
 | `IProducable<T>, IConsumable<T>, IReadable<T>, IWriteable<T>` | Interfaces for abstraction |

+The program will generate an input.txt file with random numbers, process the tasks, log events to the console, and write results to logs/log.txt.
 ---

+## 🚀 Installation and Running

+1. **Clone the repository**

 ## 🚀 Installation and Running